Kim Kataguiri: Personal life

 Kataguiri is the grandson of Japanese immigrants.
 He spent his early years in the city of Indaiatuba.
 His father, Paulo Atuhiro Kataguiri is a retired metal worker.
 Kataguiri claimed in an interview to be an Anglican Christian.
 He supports legalization of marijuana and same-sex marriage, but opposes abortion because in his view, it goes against the biblical commandment thou shall not kill.
-In his spare time, Kataguiri plays Defense of the Ancients 2 (DotA 2), a game in which he admits to be a newbie but believes he is improving.
-He occasionally streams his DotA 2 games live on Twitch.
+In his spare time, Kataguiri plays Dota 2, a game in which he admits to be a newbie but believes he is improving.
+He occasionally streams his Dota matches live on Twitch.

 Controversies

 In February 2022, during his participation in the Flow Podcast, Kim Kataguiri stated that Germany was wrong to criminalize Nazism.
 “What's the best way to stop a speech from killing people and a racial ethnic group from dying?
 Is it criminalizing it?
 Or is it letting society socially reject it?”, declared the deputy.

 After the backlash, Kataguiri did a livestream with professor Heni Ozi Cukier explaining his previous position, saying that during the program he was referring to the criminalization of written works such as Mein Kampf, written by Adolf Hitler, not about Nazism.

 The controversy was discussed in the podcast The Joe Rogan Experience (episode 1781 with the participation of Coleman Hughes) where the presenter (Joe Rogan) recalled about a case that the American Civil Liberties Union preferred not to silence the Nazis “just 30 years after the holocaust.”
 According to him, the union “had many Jewish lawyers.”
-This case is known as “The Skokie Case.”
+This case is known as the Skokie case.